dnlbowers/battleships/README.md

 * To get a general idea of the game logic, I used this video on the Devpost Youtube channel - https://youtu.be/zSQIGzmcp2I
 * The idea to decorate the board with numbers above and to the side came from Knowledge Mavens youtube channel - https://youtu.be/alJH_c9t4zw
 * Clear console function copied from https://www.delftstack.com/howto/python/python-clear-console/
+* How to make a pause for a key to be pressed I referenced from here - https://pretagteam.com/question/python-press-any-key-to-exit
 * https://www.lucidchart.com/ - used to create the game flow chart
 * Code Institute for providing the template.
 The template gave me a mock terminal to display my game via a webpage.